Irritable Bowel Syndrome

-The specific cause for IBS is unknown, but it appears that dietary changes, hormonal imbalances, emotional stress, a prior intestinal infection, food sensitivities, and allergies can cause or contribute to the development of the disease.
+The specific cause for IBS is unknown, but it appears that any of the following can cause or contribute to the development of the disease:

 At your first visit, your Kaplan physician will take the time to explore the onset of your condition, the specific nature of your pain sensations, and the overall status of your health.
 You’ll also be asked about the medications and therapies you’ve tried in the past, and what has and hasn’t worked for you.
 To gather additional information about your condition, your Kaplan physician may also order specialized diagnostic laboratory testing.